Geotab/mygeotab-python/README.rst

 - Automatic serializing and de-serializing of JSON results
 - Clean, Pythonic API for querying data
-- Cross-platform and compatible with Python 2.7.6 and Python 3.4
+- Cross-platform and compatible with Python 2.7+, 3.3+, and pypy

 Usage
 -----